nkonstantinidis/techpro-project/README.md

--- Create profiles table
+-- Users table for temporary profiles
-CREATE TABLE profiles (
+CREATE TABLE users (
-  id UUID REFERENCES auth.users ON DELETE CASCADE, username TEXT UNIQUE, avatar_url TEXT, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), PRIMARY KEY (id)
+  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), username TEXT NOT NULL UNIQUE, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

 -- Enable Row Level Security
-ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;
+ALTER TABLE users ENABLE ROW LEVEL SECURITY;

--- Create policy to allow users to read all profiles CREATE POLICY "Profiles are viewable by everyone" ON profiles FOR SELECT USING (true);
+-- Create policy to allow anyone to read all users CREATE POLICY "Users are viewable by everyone" ON users FOR SELECT USING (true);

--- Create policy to allow users to update their own profiles CREATE POLICY "Users can update their own profiles" ON profiles FOR UPDATE USING (auth.uid() = id);
+-- Create policy to allow users to insert their own profile CREATE POLICY "Anyone can create a user profile" ON users FOR INSERT WITH CHECK (true);

-  -- Create messages table
+-- Messages table for the chat
 CREATE TABLE messages (
-  id UUID DEFAULT uuid_generate_v4() PRIMARY KEY, user_id UUID REFERENCES profiles(id) ON DELETE CASCADE, content TEXT NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  id UUID PRIMARY KEY DEFAULT uuid_generate_v4(), user_id UUID REFERENCES users(id) ON DELETE CASCADE, content TEXT NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );